International Recruiting Guide

 Open Your Doors to Top Talent

-At Weatherhead, we take pride in our ability to attract a motivated set of professionals, representing a wide array of countries, cultures and ethnicities, to our graduate degree programs.
-Our international students hail from over 25 countries, bringing with them an enriching variety of perspectives, experiences and expectations reflecting the increasing interconnectedness of our world.
+At Weatherhead, our international students hail from over 25 countries, bringing with them an enriching variety of perspectives, experiences and expectations reflecting the increasing interconnectedness of our world.

 Weatherhead is ready to help you find your ideal candidate among our domestic and international students.
-We appreciate the concerns employers have about hiring international students in particular.
-To that end, we provide services to make the process easier.
+We appreciate the concerns employers have about hiring international students in particular, and we provide support services to make the process easier.

 Careers for International Students